Debut Carbon (DC) Turntable Review

 HIGH NOTES UNPACKED

-One of the best values in vinyl playback delivers solid turntable outfitted with a $100 Ortofon Red phono cartridge.
+The Debut Carbon is one of the best values in vinyl playback and is outfitted with a $100 Ortofon Red phono cartridge.

 Carbon Fiber Tonearm

 The world of racing cars brings you a tonearm that is light, stiff, and rejects external resonances.

 Stellar Speed Control System